smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 There are several benefits of using anti-joins and semi-joins over `INNER JOINS`:

 *  Semi-joins and anti-joins remove the risk of returning duplicate rows.
-*  Semi-joins and anti-joins increase readability as the result set can only contain the columns from the outer semi-joined table.
+*  Semi-joins and anti-joins increase readability as the result set only contains the columns from the outer semi-joined table.

 ---